willinternet/midino/README.md

 Thanks for visiting my first repository!
 - Guillem

-[^3]: Well, obviously, if you are doing the accompainment remove the, melody 🙄.
+[^3]: Well, obviously, if you are doing the accompainment, remove the melody 🙄.
 It should technically be possible to connect three Arduinos, or various buzzers to the same arduino, but I don't own that much Arduinos nor buzzers. :(